-Steve's motion picture credits include the recently completed score for the horror thriller Pernicious.
-The scores for Moving On, Song of David, Pooh's Prayer and Would I Lie to You? were wo-written with Julie Bernstein.
-He has written additional music for Mighty Ducks 2, Supernova, and many others.
+Comfortable in any style, Steve's most recent motion picture scores for Blood Lake: Attack of the Killer Lampreys and Pernicious (both directed by horror wunderkind James Cullen Bressack) demonstrate a proclivity for the horror genre.
 His orchestrations can be heard in the features Skyfall, The Amazing Spiderman, Black Gold, The Spiderwick Chronicles, Millions, Windtalkers, City by the Sea, The Perfect Storm, How the Grinch Stole Christmas (the Jim Carrey version) and L.A.
 Story.
 Steve has conducted for many film and TV productions including Spiderman 3, Supernova, Winchell, A Glimpse of Hell and Phantoms.
 He was the guest conductor for the Kentucky Symphon's concert of music for animation.
 He and Julie appeared with the Colorado Symphony in Animaniacs Live!, providing all the arrangements and orchestrations.
 Steve's arrangements of Puccini arias are featured in the Cincinnati Pops Orchestra's #1-selling Pops Plays Puccinifor Telarc Records.
 He wrote the symphonic arrangements for jazz violinist Jean-Luc Ponty's appearances with the Montreal and Toronto Symphonies and also lent his arranging talents to Lonely Town, the Grammy-nominated CD of jazz standards featuring the acclaimed Los Angeles trombonist Alan Kaplan.